qmlnet/qmlnet/README.md

     /// <summary>
     /// Methods can return .NET types.
-    /// The returned type can be invoked from QML (properties/methods/events/etc).
+    /// The returned type can be invoked from Qml (properties/methods/events/etc).
     /// </summary>
     /// <returns></returns>
     public QmlType CreateNetObject()